univention/univention-corporate-server/management/univention-management-console/doc/packaging.rst

 		Javascript: umc/js
 		Icons: umc/icons

-The keys in this file of the following meaning:
+The meaning of the keys in this file are described in the following:

 Module
 	The internal name of the module